bzzzm/pcc-iot/env/README.md

 4. Put your device in `BOOT` mode.
 If you are using the same device as me, you need the following: while holding down the `BOOT` button, push the `R` button and _only_ after that release the `BOOT` button.
 5. From the root of the repo run `esphome run env/pcc-dc-env-1.yaml --upload_speed 921600`.
 Use the file corresponding to the device you want to flash.
 The `--upload_speed` argument is not mandatory.
 6. If you don't get any errors, your devices should be flashed and you can continue with [Initial confguration](#initial-configuration).

+These steps need to be executed just once, when you initialize your device.
+If you want to push config changes after the device is already flashed, just run `esphome run env/pcc-dc-env-1.yaml --device DEVICE_IP` (replace `DEVICE_IP` with the actual IP or mDNS of the device) to re-flash over the air.

 ## Initial configuration